ZFFramework/ZFFramework/master/develop_note.md

 * `ZFTAG_TRICKS` : unconventional tricks to achieve unconventional goals

-## ZFCastZFObject
+## zfcast

-we use ZFCastZFObject for dynamic type cast, instead of traditional `dynamic_cast`
+we use zfcast for dynamic type cast, instead of traditional `dynamic_cast`

 the main reason for that is the performance, ZFFramework use multi-inheritance to simulate interface logic, which would cause deep inherit tree, which cause `dynamic_cast` to be very slow